 As part of the strategic research initiative, the Clinical Trials Support Office is now overseeing a new model to improve clinical care, value, and health outcomes by successfully executing a diverse portfolio of high-quality clinical trials.
 This new model entails an organizational structure of local service units, central infrastructure, and governance oversight.
 The Clinical Trials Support Units (CTSUs) are trans-departmental and thematically aligned based on research foci.
 CTSUs are the local units that provide comprehensive pre- and post-award support to study teams, offering high-quality, efficient service in support of a mix of clinical trials.

-The Research Process Coordinator will be responsible for pre- and/or post-award research administration activities for the Acute Critical Care Surgery & Transplant CTSU.
+The Research Process Coordinator will be responsible for pre- and/or post-award research administration activities primarily for the Children’s CTSUs, with a current specific emphasis on post-award activities.

-Handle pre-award activities ensuring all Medical School, University, and sponsor policies and guidelines are followed.
-Specific pre-award duties include Unfunded Agreements (UFAs), Clinical Trial Routing Forms (CTRFs), and Proposal Approval Forms (PAFs) creation and routing, budget creation and negotiation, and billing calendar preparation.
-Post-award duties may include account reconciliation, processing patient reimbursement, invoicing the sponsor, resolving clinical research billing errors, ensuring revenue collection, projecting revenue and cash flow, and handling A21 and Financial Status Reports.
-Assistance in completion of progress and final reports as applicable.
+Handle post-award activities ensuring all Medical School, University, and sponsor policies and guidelines are followed.
+Specific duties include account reconciliation, processing patient reimbursement, invoicing sponsors, resolving clinical research billing errors, ensuring revenue collection, and handling uniform guidance (A-21) reports and Financial Status Reports.
+Provide assistance in completion of progress and final reports as applicable.
+While not planned initially, specific pre-award duties may include UFA, CTRF, and PAF creation and routing, and budget creation and negotiation.

 Build and foster relationships with other units, as well as sponsors.
 Serve as liaison for faculty with sponsor, and University central offices (i.e. Sponsored Programs and ORSP).
 This will require close collaboration and frequent communication with departments, faculty, study teams, research administrators, and others.